 This chapter explains how inventory value affects work in process and how it is properly established and maintained.

-Inventory value is an average cost based on Receipt costs (PO Receipts and Job Receipts)
+Inventory value is an average cost based on Receipt transaction costs (PO Receipts and Job Receipts)

 Inventory value is always an average cost based on the value of PO Receipt costs and Job Receipt costs averaging with existing quantities on hand.